 4. Complete Haas Center for Public Service requirements for the Cardinal Service notation.

 The community engaged learning experience must consist primarily of substantive work.
 In all cases, students must work with a supervisor at the organization to establish learning goals through the Learning Objectives Agreement and create deliverables– such as papers, reports, presentations, or models – demonstrating that they have achieved those goals.

 The Urban Studies Community Engaged Learning and Internship Guide provides more details on ways to fulfill the capstone requirement.
-For the most up-to-date information, please consult an Urban Studies adviser and/or Urban Studies Director of Community Engaged Learning.
+For the most up-to-date information, please consult the Director of Community Engaged Learning for Urban Studies.